ozontech/file.d/plugin/output/clickhouse/README.md

 * Nullable
 * IPv4, IPv6
 * LowCardinality(String)
+* Array(String)
 If you need more types, please, create an issue.

 <br>

 **`strict_types`** *`bool`* *`default=true`*

-If true, file.d will fall when types are mismatched.
+If true, file.d will fail when types are mismatched.

 If false, file.d will cast any JSON type to the column type.

-For example, if an event value is a Number, but the column type is a Bool, the Number will be converted to the "true" if the value is "1".
+For example, if strict_types is false and an event value is a Number, but the column type is a Bool, the Number will be converted to the "true" if the value is "1".
 But if the value is an Object and the column is an Int File.d converts the Object to "0" to prevent fall.

-Note: String column accepts any json type - the value will be encoded to JSON.
+In the non-strict mode, for String and Array(String) columns the value will be encoded to JSON.

+If the strict mode is enabled file.d fails (exit with code 1) in above examples.

 <br>